AnemoCider/EffectiveModernCpp/Interview Prep/01_Memory/01_MemoryModel.md

 It contains:

-- Global variables declared outside of functions (need NOT be static)
+- Global variables declared outside of functions (need NOT to be static)
 - Static variables
 - Static constants, e.g., string literals

 It is divided into:

 - Initialized data segment (`.data`)
+- Read-only data (`.rodata`)
 - Uninitialized (`.bss`), all memories are initialized to 0

 About the usage of `static`: [Static and Extern](../02_Keywords/01_Static_Extern_Inline.md)